Jereck/Data-Analyst-Project-1/README.md

 ## Results & Insights
 Some key takeaways from my analysis include:
+- Iron Maiden generated the most revenue followed by U2
 - Rock is the most purchased genre, accounting for nearly half of all track sales
+    - This lines up with Iron Maiden and Metallica being in the top 3
 - USA customers generated the highest revenue overall
 - The top 5 customers account for ~20% of total revenue
 - Employee Jane Peacock consistently ranks as the top sales rep